-The persons named below are nominees for director to serve until the next Annual Meeting of Stockholders and until their successors shall have been elected.
+The persons named below are nominees for director to serve until the next annual meeting of Stockholders and until their successors shall have been elected.
 The nominees are all members of the present Board of Directors.
 In the absence of instructions to the contrary, shares represented by the proxy will be voted and the proxies will vote for the election of all such nominees to the Board of Directors.
 If any of such persons is unable or unwilling to be a candidate for the office of director at the date of the Annual Meeting, or any adjournment thereof, the proxies will vote for such substitute nominee as shall be designated by the proxies.
 Management has no reason to believe that any of such nominees will be unable or unwilling to serve if elected a director.
 Set forth below is certain information concerning the nominees which is based on data furnished by them

-Nominees for Director Age Business Experience During Past Five Years and Other Information Served as Director Since William E. Brown 61 Chairman of the Board and Chief Executive Officer since 1980.
-1980 Glenn W. Novotny 55 President since June 1990.
-Prior to June 1990, Mr. Novotny was with Weyerhaeuser Corporation in a variety of capacities.
-1990 Brooks M. Pennington III 48 Chief Executive Officer of Pennington Seed Inc., a business which was acquired by the Company in February 1998, since June 1994.
-1998 John B. Balousek 57 Self-employed consultant.
-Mr. Balousek has previously held a number of senior executive management positions in marketing and advertising, including President and Chief Operating Officer of Foote, Cone & Belding Communications, one of the largest global advertising and communications networks, from 1991 until 1996; Chairman and CEO of True North Technologies, a digital and interactive services company affiliated with True North Communications; Executive Vice President and a Founder of PhotoAlley.com, a San Francisco company marketing photographic equipment, supplies and services online, from 1998 through 1999; and various positions in Brand Management with the Procter & Gamble Company.
-In addition to Central Garden & Pet Company, he currently serves as a director at Edison Schools, Interland Corp., Geoworks Corp., and Aptimus Inc., all publicly-held companies.
-2001 David N. Chichester 5 7 Senior Vice President, Finance, of Starbucks Coffee Company since April 2001.
-Mr. Chichester served as Executive Vice President and Chief Financial Officer at Hecklers Online, Inc. from April 2000 to September 2000 and at Red Roof Inns, Inc. from March 1996 to October 1998.
-Prior to these positions, he held senior management positions in finance at Marriott Corporation, Integrated Health Services, Inc., and General Electric Credit Corporation, and served as a Vice President of Warburg Paribas Becker Incorporated.
-2002
+Nominees for Director Age Business Experience During Past Five Years and Other Information Served as Director Since William E. Brown 63 Chairman of the Board since 1980.
+From 1980 to June 2003, Mr. Brown also served as Chief Executive Officer of the Company.
+1980 Glenn W. Novotny 57 Chief Executive Officer since June 2003 and President since 1990.
+Prior to 1990, Mr. Novotny was with Weyerhaeuser Corporation in a variety of capacities.
+1990 Brooks M. Pennington III 50 Chief Executive Officer of Pennington Seed, Inc., a business which was acquired by the Company in 1998, since 1994.
+Mr. Pennington is not a corporate officer of the Company, but because he is the chief executive officer of a principal subsidiary of the Company he is deemed to be an executive officer by virtue of the Securities and Exchange Commission rules.
+1998 John B. Balousek 59 Corporate Director.
+Mr. Balousek served as President and Chief Operating Officer of Foote, Cone & Belding Communications, one of the largest global advertising and communications networks, from 1991 until 1996 and as Chairman and CEO of True North Technologies, a digital and interactive services company affiliated with True North Communications in 1996.
+Mr. Balousek co-founded and, from 1998 to 1999, served as an Executive Vice President of PhotoAlley.com, a San Francisco company marketing photographic equipment, supplies and services online.
+Prior to 1991, he held various positions with Foote, Cone & Belding Communications and, prior to that, the Procter & Gamble Company.
+He also currently serves as a director at Interland, Inc., an internet hosting and business services company, and Aptimus, Inc., a performance-based advertising network.
+2001